College Advising

 Summer

-- Individual Student College Advising Meeting (Student): Jumpstart senior year with guidance and feedback on college application and college essay.
-Identify individual action steps.
+- Individual Student College Advising Meeting (Student): Provide guidance and feedback on college application preparation and submission as needed.

 Grade 12